-86. For all Level 2 and Level 3 uses of force, the investigating supervisor shall:a) respond to the scene, examine the subject of the force for injury, interview the subject for complaints of pain after advising the subject of his/her rights, and ensure that the subject receives medical attention from an appropriate medical provider;

-b) notify PIB immediately of the use of force and obtain a use of force tracking number;c) identify and collect all relevant evidence and evaluate that evidence to determine whether the use of force: (1) was consistent with NOPD policy and/or (2) raises any policy, training, tactical, or equipment concerns;

-d) ensure that all evidence to establish material facts related to the use of force, including audio and video recordings, photographs, and other documentation of injuries or the absence of injuries is collected;

-e) ensure that a canvass for, and interview of, civilian witnesses is conducted.
-In addition, civilian witnesses should be encouraged to provide and sign a written statement in their own words;

-f) ensure that all officers witnessing a use of force incident by another officer provide a Force Statement.
+- 86. For all Level 2 and Level 3 uses of force, the investigating supervisor shall: - a) respond to the scene, examine the subject of the force for injury, interview the subject for complaints of pain after advising the subject of his/her rights, and ensure that the subject receives medical attention from an appropriate medical provider; - b) notify PIB immediately of the use of force and obtain a use of force tracking number; - c) identify and collect all relevant evidence and evaluate that evidence to determine whether the use of force: (1) was consistent with NOPD policy and/or (2) raises any policy, training, tactical, or equipment concerns; - d) ensure that all evidence to establish material facts related to the use of force, including audio and video recordings, photographs, and other documentation of injuries or the absence of injuries is collected; - e) ensure that a canvass for, and interview of, civilian witnesses is conducted.
+In addition, civilian witnesses should be encouraged to provide and sign a written statement in their own words; - f) ensure that all officers witnessing a use of force incident by another officer provide a Force Statement.
 Officers involved in a use of force incident shall be separated until interviewed.
 Group interviews shall be prohibited.
 Supervisors shall ensure that all Use of Force Reports identify all officers who were involved in the incident, witnessed the incident, or were on the scene when it occurred.
 Supervisors shall not ask officers or other witnesses leading questions that improperly suggest legal justifications for the officers' conduct, where such questions are contrary to appropriate law enforcement techniques.
 Investigating supervisors shall record all interviews with civilian witnesses and all follow-up interviews with officers, and shall record all interviews with subjects, after advising them of their rights and that they seek to question them only about the use of force.
-The recording requirements set out in Custodial Interrogations do not apply to subject interviews regarding the use of force.

-h) consider all relevant evidence, including circumstantial, direct, and physical evidence, as appropriate, and make credibility determinations, if feasible.
-Supervisors will make all reasonable efforts to resolve material inconsistencies between the officer, subject, and witness statements, as well as inconsistencies between the level of force claimed by the officer and the subject's injuries.
-NOPD will train all of its supervisors on the factors to consider when evaluating credibility, incorporating credibility instructions provided to jurors.
-Where a reasonable and trained supervisor would determine that there may have been misconduct, the supervisor shall immediately notify FIT to respond to the scene.
+The recording requirements set out in Custodial Interrogations do not apply to subject interviews regarding the use of force. - g) review all Force Statements and ensure that all reports include the information required by this Agreement and NOPD policy; and - h) consider all relevant evidence, including circumstantial, direct, and physical evidence, as appropriate, and make credibility determinations, if feasible.
+Supervisors will make all reasonable efforts to resolve material inconsistencies between the officer, subject, and witness statements, as well as inconsistencies between the level of force claimed by the